modxorg/Docs/en/extras/migxdb/index.md

 ## Requirements

-- MODx Revolution 2.1 rc4 or later
+- MODX Revolution 2.1 rc4 or later
 - PHP5 or later

 ## Download

-It can be downloaded from within the MODx Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODx Extras Repository, available here: <http://modx.com/extras/package/migx>
+It can be downloaded from within the MODX Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODx Extras Repository, available here: <http://modx.com/extras/package/migx>

 ## Development and Bug Reporting